 6. Name calling and exclusion

 It is sad that we have reached the point of discriminating bloggers based on the platform they use, putting a collective name to newbie bloggers attending events (who are still finding their way in the blogosphere), and those who get paid to blog.
-It is different when it is just a joke and when it gets micro-blogged or blogged.
-Regardless of your perceived peers' weaknesses, no one has the right to give labels to anyone.
-Of course, there are some who enjoys (even if they don't admit) being tagged as belonging to the "elite".
+It is different when it is just a joke and when it gets micro-blogged or blogged or written in a newspaper column.

 7. Blog marketing industry competition (August 22, 2010)